deekayen/aidstoscoutmastership/manuscript/health_and_physical_development.md

 *Walking the Tight Rope*.—This may strike some readers as a curious means of teaching self-discipline or health.
 But it has been found by experience to do so.

-You may see it being practised in Army gymnasia in the form of men walking a plank fixed up sidewalks it a height of some feet above the floor.
+You may see it being practised in Army gymnasia in the form of men walking a plank fixed up sideways it a height of some feet above the floor.
 It is found that by getting them to concentrate their whole attention on this ticklish test, they gain a close hold over themselves and their nerves.
 The experiment has been carried further to the extent that it has been found that if a soldier is making bad practice on the rifle-range a few practices in "walking the plank" readily bring back for him the necessary self-control and power of concentration.

 It is an exercise that appeals to boys.
 They can bind several Scout staves together as a balancing pole, which will give them additional power of balance in their first efforts.